CodingNomads/stayathome-mentorship/README.md

 ### Info

+CodingNomads’ #StayAtHome Mentorship Program is a **pro-bono effort** to help everyone make the best use of their time at home, and emerge from this crisis stronger, better educated, and more united.

-This is a **pro-bono effort** on all fronts.
-We don't charge anyone to make this connection and we will provide our learning materials available for free for qualifying students.
+We don't charge anyone to make the connection between students and volunteer mentors, and we will provide our available learning materials for free for qualifying students.
 We will only pair you with students that are in economic troubles due to COVID-19.

-There is absolutely no contractual obligation that you commit to when indicating that you want to help out.
-We just want to try to create an opportunity for people that are currently in a unfortunate situation.
-We understand that your situation can change as well and that you won't be able to continue mentoring someone.

-It is easier for us to set something up if we have some numbers to calculate with.
-Therefore, please indicate how long you think you will be able to help, and for how many students.
+There is absolutely no contractual obligation for becoming a volunteer mentor.
+However for the students’ sake we are asking that you commit to at least 4 weeks of mentorship, 1 meeting per week - a total of only 4 hours of your time!
+We understand that your situation can change, but for the time being please indicate how long you think you will be able to help, and for how many students.
 It's all in [the form](https://codingnomads.github.io/stayathome-mentorship/index.html).
 Thank you!

 ### Know Someone Who Might Want To Join As A Mentor?